Can businesses still cold call under GDPR? YES THEY CAN!!

 • If the prospect isn’t interested, their wishes must always be respected.

-We should add here that we aren’t legal experts and would recommend speaking to your own legal team for a full evaluation of what you need to do to comply with GDPR.
+We should add here that we aren't legal experts and recommend that you speak to your own legal team for a full evaluation of what you need to do to comply with GDPR.
 However, we have gone through the process ourselves and can happily walk any client or prospective client through the list above and demonstrate the systems we have in place to support GDPR compliance.
 If you would like to know more, get in touch.

 Useful References